B-Akapo/Darey.io/project7-loadbalancing-nginx/README.md

 If you don't have an AWS account, you'll need to [sign up](https://aws.amazon.com/free/) to access their services.
 However, if you already have an account, you can skip this step and proceed.

 # Setting Up An EC2 Instance
 For this project we will be setting up two EC2 Instances.
 Lets call the first server **"server_one"** and the second one **"server_two"**.
 If you dont know how to set up and EC2 instance, you can learn [here](https://github.com/B-Akapo/Darey.io/tree/main/project3-deploying_A_LAMP_Application#setting-up-an-ec2-instance).
-You can also learn how to connect to your server on your local machine [here](https://github.com/B-Akapo/Darey.io/tree/main/project3-deploying_A_LAMP_Application#connecting-to-your-ec2-instance-from-your-local-machine)

 When you are done, you servers should look like this: